vmware/differential-datalog/doc/command_reference/command_reference.md

 ## Name scoping

-Relations and constructors declared in the top-level module are referred by their local name;
+Relations and constructors declared in the top-level module are referred by their local names;
-all other relation and constructor must be referred by their fully qualified DDlog name, including module name:
+all other relations and constructors must be referred by their fully qualified DDlog names, including module name:

 ```